azimuttapp/azimutt/public/blog/explore-postgresql-internals/article.md

 published: 2022-09-05
 ---

 During the summer we [added a way to import your database schema in Azimutt using your PostgreSQL connection url](./changelog-2022-07).
 The connection url is sent to the server which connects to the database to extract the schema and return it as JSON.
-For that I had to dig into the PostgreSQL internals and that's the story I'm about to tell you.
+To do that, I had to dig into the PostgreSQL internals and that's the story I'm about to tell you.
 Buckle up your seat belt, it will be a big journey...

 ![PostgreSQL internals]({{base_link}}/postgresql-internals.jpg)